Teerathgarh Falls

 The Thirathgarh Falls is an all season tourism site and well-photographed waterfall near Jagdalpur at Kanger Ghati in Bastar district in the Indian state of Chhattisgarh.

 The falls

 The Teerathgarh Falls is a block type waterfall on the Kanger River.
 The water plunges 91 m in a single drop.

 Location

 It is located at a distance of 35 km south-west of Jagdalpur.
-One can approach the falls from Darbha, near state highway that connects Jagdalpur to Sukma.
+One can approach the falls from Darbha, near the state highway that connects Jagdalpur to Sukma.
 One has to take a jeep at Darbha junction to visit Teerathgarh and Kutumsar.
 Kutumsar Caves and Kailash Gufa are nearby attractions.
 It is in Kanger Ghati National Park.